 Introduction

-Swedish massage is one of the most popular and widely practiced massage techniques in the world.
+Swedish massage is one of the most popular and widely practiced massage techniques.
 Known for its gentle yet effective approach, it focuses on relaxation, improving circulation, and relieving muscle tension.
-Developed in the early 19th century by Per Henrik Ling, this massage style incorporates long, flowing strokes, kneading, and circular movements to promote overall well-being.
+Per Henrik Ling, a Swedish physiologist, developed ‘The Swedish Movement Cure’ in the early 19th century.
+This involved gymnastics with massage included.
+Then later on Johan Georg Mezger standardised the techniques and gave them French names, such as effleurage, petrissage and tapotement.
+The massage style incorporates long, flowing strokes, kneading, and circular movements to promote overall well-being.

 1. Promotes Deep Relaxation and Stress Relief